Lorraine Winstanley

-Lorraine Winstanley (née Farlam, born 28 October 1975) is an English darts player who competes in both World Darts Federation (WDF) and Professional Darts Corporation (PDC) events.
+Lorraine Winstanley (née Farlam, born 28 October 1975) is an English darts player who competes in both World Darts Federation (WDF) and Professional Darts Corporation (PDC) events and previously competed in British Darts Organisation (BDO) events.
+She won her sole BDO major the 2017 World Masters and was the losing finalist at the 2019 BDO World Darts Championship and the 2018 BDO World Trophy.

 Career

 Winstanley won the 2011 Romanian International Darts Open beating Jane Shearing 5–1 in the final.

 She qualified for the 2011 BDO World Darts Championship, where she lost 0–2 to Irina Armstrong in the quarter-finals.
-The following year, she went one step further by making it through to the semi-finals, where she was narrowly defeated by Deta Hedman in a last leg decider.
+The following year, she went one step further by making it through to the semi-finals, where she was defeated by Deta Hedman in a last leg decider.
 Winstanley made another World Championship quarter-final in 2013, losing 0–2 to Anastasia Dobromyslova.
 After first-round defeats in 2014 and 2015, Winstanley reached the quarter-finals again in 2016 before being once again being defeated by Hedman.

 In 2017, Winstanley won her first major title at the 2017 World Masters, defeating Corrine Hammond 5–2 in the final.
 Having entered the tournament in the Round of 16, she defeated Rachna David, Dobromyslova and Tricia Wright en route to the final.
 She followed this success with another World Championship quarter-final in 2018.
 Later in the year, she reached the final of the World Trophy, losing to Fallon Sherrock 6–3 in the final after beating Paula Jacklin, Anca Zijlstra and Dobromyslova earlier in the tournament.

 The 2019 BDO World Championship saw Winstanley's most successful run at Frimley Green, having entered as top seed.
 She started the tournament by beating Casey Gallagher 2–1, before beating ten-time world champion Trina Gulliver 2–0 in the quarter-final.
 In the semi-final, she beat long-time rival Dobromyslova to reach the final 2–1 despite losing the first set.
 In the final, she faced unseeded qualifier Mikuru Suzuki, but was only able to win two legs in the match, losing 3–0.
 Shortly after the tournament, Winstanley announced that she would compete in the Professional Darts Corporation (PDC) Q-School tournament to try and earn a PDC Tour Card, but was unsuccessful and continued competing in the BDO.